Blendify/blender-manual/blender_docs/manual/modeling/meshes/structure.rst

 =====

 An edge always connects two vertices by a straight line.
-The edges are the "wires" you see when you look at a mesh in wire-frame view.
+The edges are the "wires" you see when you look at a mesh in wireframe view.
 They are usually invisible on the rendered image.
 They are used to construct faces.